tfjmp/website/content/post/working-with-me/index.md

 There are obviously some circumstances that may prevent you from participating.
 You may also need to be away from the lab for some time (e.g., family or health issues).
-This is perfectly fine but this should be discussed in advanced to ensure you have proper support (there is a number of initiative within the university to support students going through hardships).
+This is perfectly fine but this should be discussed in advance to ensure you have proper support (there is a number of initiative within the university to support students going through hardships).

 ## Equipment